NaDryer/lake-snake/README.md

 # lake-snake
-A floating rc device that can record images with a submergible camera
+A floating rc device that can stream video back to the user fpv style